-To aid in service and maintenance procedures on this vehicle, a Service Manual and an Illustrated Parts Manual are available through your local authorized dealer.
+To aid in service and maintenance procedures on this vehicle, a Service Manual is available through your local authorized dealer.

 Operation of this vehicle is restricted to people 16 years of age and older who possess a valid driver's license.
-Passengers must be able to place both feet flat on the floor while keeping their back against the back of the seat and holding on to an available hand hold.
+Passengers must be able to place both feet flat on the floor while keeping their back against the back of the seat and holding on to an available handhold.